-1.6 Definitions
+2.0 Definitions

-The Local Government (Miscellaneous Provisions) Act 1976, as amended, ("the 1976 Act") and the Town Police Clauses Act 1847 provide the regulatory framework for the council as the Local authority (the "Authority") to carry out its licensing functions in respect of Hackney Carriage and Private Hire Licensing.
+- The Local Government (Miscellaneous Provisions) Act 1976, as amended, ("the 1976 Act") and the Town Police Clauses Act 1847 provide the regulatory framework the Council as the Local authority (the "Authority") to carry out its Licensing functions in respect of Hackney Carriage and Private Hire Licensing. - Hackney Carriage.

-Hackney Carriage.
 A vehicle licensed by the authority to ply for hire.
 It must have no more than 8 passenger seats.
-It may stand at ranks, be hailed on the street by the public or undertake pre-booked work.

-Limousine.
-Limousine means a luxury vehicle of high quality generally driven by a chauffeur and with a partition between the driver and passenger compartment.

-Private Hire Vehicle.
+It may stand at ranks, be hailed on the street by the public or undertake pre-booked work. - 2.3 Limousine.
+Limousine means a luxury vehicle of high quality generally driven by a chauffeur and with a partition between the driver and passenger compartment. - 2.4 Private Hire Vehicle.
 A vehicle licensed by the authority to undertake prebooked work.
 It must have no more than 8 passenger seats.
-Bookings must be made in advance via an operator licensed by the authority.
-It cannot ply for hire.

-Private Hire Operator.
-A private hire operator licence is required to permit the making of private hire bookings and the despatch of private hire vehicles.
+Bookings must be made in advance via a private hire operator licensed by the same authority.
+It cannot ply for hire. - 2.5 Private Hire Operator.
+A private hire operator licence is required to permit the taking of private hire bookings and the despatch of private hire vehicles.
 Licences relate to the address of a booking office.
-A licence can be issued to an individual or a company.
+A licence can be issued to an individual or a company. - 2.6 Drivers.

-Drivers.
 An individual that is licensed to drive a Hackney Carriage or Private Hire Vehicle.

-Proprietor.
-The holder of a vehicle licence issued by the council granted under section 37, Town Police Clauses Act 1847 (hackney carriage) or section 48, Local Government (Miscellaneous Provisions) Act 1976 (private hire).

-2.0 General principles
+3.0 General principles

-2.1 The principal purpose of Hackney Carriage and Private Hire licensing is to protect the public.
-The aim of this policy is to provide a fair, open, and transparent framework to ensure that hackney carriage and private hire services in the Arun District continuously demonstrate that they meet or exceed the standards set by the council.

-In exercising the principle of protecting the public, the council will undertake its function with a view to promoting:

-- public confidence in the trade through the setting of high standards and encouraging a professional approach - the safeguarding of children, young and vulnerable persons - the prevention of crime and disorder - · the safety and health of drivers and the public - encouraging environmental sustainability

-These aims and objectives will be considered when making decisions.
-It is recognised that licensing is just one means of achieving these aims and the council will work with partners to deliver positive outcomes for the local community.

-We expect all licence holders and applicants to act appropriately in their dealings with us.
+- 3.1 The principal purpose of Hackney Carriage and Private Hire Licensing is to protect the public.
+The aim of this policy is to provide a fair, open, and transparent framework to ensure that hackney carriage and private hire services in the Arun District continuously demonstrate that they meet or exceed the standards set by the Council. - In exercising the principle of protecting the public, the Council will undertake its function with a view to promoting: - public confidence in the trade through the setting of high standards and encouraging a professional approach. - the safeguarding of children, young and vulnerable persons - the prevention of crime and disorder - the safety and health of drivers and the public - encouraging environmental sustainability - 3.3 These aims and objectives will be considered when making decisions.
+It is recognised that Licensing is just one means of achieving these aims and the Council will work with partners to deliver positive outcomes for the local community. - 3.4 We expect all licence holders and applicants to act appropriately in their dealings with us.
 Where licence holders and applicants do not uphold the expectations placed upon a professional licensed service, consideration will be given to suspending or revoking their licence or refusing their application.
-Such examples of unsuitable behaviour can include, but are not limited to, licence holders who are rude and confrontational to staff, not complying in a timely manner with reasonable requests of the council, avoiding their responsibilities, or any example of other, similar unprofessional conduct towards the council or others.
+Such examples of unsuitable behaviour can include, but are not limited to, licence holders who are rude and confrontational to staff, not complying in a timely manner with reasonable requests of the Council, avoiding their responsibilities, or any example of other, similar unprofessional conduct towards the Council or others.

-2.2 Decision Making
+4.0 Decision Making